louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 ### Low back pain [^75cd34b7].
 The Journal of Orthopaedic and Sports Physical Therapy (2012).
 Medium credibility.

-Low back pain—ICD diagnostic classification lists primary International Classification of Diseases, 10th Revision (ICD-10) conditions including Lumbosacral segmental/somatic dysfunction, Spinal instabilities, Flatback syndrome, Lumbago due to displacement of intervertebral disc, Lumbar radiculopathy, Lumbago with sciatica, Low back pain, Disorder of central nervous system, specified as central nervous system sensitivity to pain, and Persistent somatoform pain disorder; the corresponding ICD-9-CM codes and conditions, which are used in the United States, include Nonallopathic lesion, lumbar region, Lumbosacral ligament sprain, Sciatica, Thoracic or lumbosacral neuritis or radiculitis, unspecified, and Lumbago.
+Low back pain — ICD diagnostic classification lists primary International Classification of Diseases, 10th Revision (ICD-10) conditions including Lumbosacral segmental/somatic dysfunction, Spinal instabilities, Flatback syndrome, Lumbago due to displacement of intervertebral disc, Lumbar radiculopathy, Lumbago with sciatica, Low back pain, Disorder of central nervous system, specified as central nervous system sensitivity to pain, and Persistent somatoform pain disorder; the corresponding ICD-9-CM codes and conditions, which are used in the United States, include Nonallopathic lesion, lumbar region, Lumbosacral ligament sprain, Sciatica, Thoracic or lumbosacral neuritis or radiculitis, unspecified, and Lumbago.

 ---

 ### Occult primary, version 3.2014 [^72040312].
 Journal of the National Comprehensive Cancer Network (2014).
 Medium credibility.

-Occult primary—recommendation category: All recommendations are category 2A unless otherwise indicated.
+Occult primary — recommendation category: All recommendations are category 2A unless otherwise indicated.

 ---